4levity/homeglue/README.md

 # Homeglue version 0 #

-Directly connect to a WeMo Insight plug power meter and retrieve data from it.
-Just proof of concept right now.
+Discover and connect to WeMo WeMo Insight plug power meters and retrieve data from them.
-Connects to a device named "wemo" on LAN.

-Future: SSDP auto discovery, multiple devices, actually store the data, handle periodic read errors, reconnect etc.
+Future: actually store the data, handle read errors, reconnect, support other devices etc.